The application deadline for the Class of 2018-2019 has been extended to April 15, 2018.

 - Personal funds: A recent bank statement no older than 6 months verifying the required amount of money.
 Online print-outs and ATM receipts are not acceptable documents.

-- Family funds from abroad: Bank statements, sponsorship letter, and/or bank letters verifying that EV will receive the required amount of money from their family during the term.
+- Family funds from abroad: Bank statements, sponsorship letter, and/or bank letters verifying that Exchange Visitor will receive the required amount of money from their family during the term.

 - Government or other sponsoring agency: A signed copy of the scholarship or award letter on official letterhead which states the amount and duration of the award.